Greta Point to Cobham Drive

 This section of the coastal walking and biking route along Evans Bay Parade is between Greta Point and Cobham Drive.

-Initial construction work will start later in June 2024.
-Contractors will upgrade 35m of retaining wall adjoining the footpath at Evans Bay Yacht Club before strengthening and upgrading 113m of seawall at Hataitai beach.
-This work will take about 12 months.
-These improvements will continue the investment we've already made on seawalls and coastal protection along Evans Bay Parade and Cobham Drive to improve resilience.
+Initial construction work started in mid-2024.
+We have upgraded 35m of retaining wall adjoining the footpath at Evans Bay Yacht Club and plan to strengthen and upgrade 113m of seawall at and adjacent to Hataitai beach.
+Work on on the seawall to the south of the Hataitai beach changing rooms is expected to start in early 2025.
+These improvements continue the investment we've already made on seawalls and coastal protection along Evans Bay Parade and Cobham Drive to improve resilience.

 While we work on the two walls, people will still be able to walk, run, bike, scoot and drive through this area.
 Traffic lanes will operate in both directions, with a 30km/h speed limit.
 Some parking will be removed temporarily.